crate/services-docs/docs/tutorials/time-series.md

 (time-series)=

-# Time-Series: Analyzing Weather Data
+# Time Series: Analyzing Weather Data

 CrateDB is a powerful database designed to handle various use cases, one of which is managing time series data.
 Time series data refers to collections of